PrototypeJam/retort_to_automated_self-service_preclearance/README.md

 The paper's promise of "human oversight" for uncertain cases treats constitutional due process as an exceptional accommodation rather than a fundamental right.
 In practice, overburdened regulators would inevitably defer to AI outputs, creating a veneer of human review while hollowing out genuine procedural protections.
 Citizens would find themselves effectively adjudicated by machines, with human officials serving merely as rubber stamps for algorithmic determinations.

+Furthermore, assurances that AI will flag "uncertain" cases for human scrutiny, or that judicial review remains a backstop, often underestimate fundamental challenges.
+If the algorithm itself defines the boundaries of its certainty, are we not ceding a critical aspect of due process to the machine?
+And how can courts, without deep technical expertise, conduct truly meaningful review of decisions derived from complex, often proprietary, code, ensuring that justice is not only done but is seen to be done according to understandable legal standards?

 ### **The Death of Individual Legal Interpretation**

 Most fundamentally, the AI system would eliminate the foundational American principle that citizens can read laws and determine their own compliance obligations.
 The paper explicitly envisions businesses seeking "preclearance review of regulated activity from government-hosted regulatory-AI agents" rather than making their own good-faith compliance determinations.